2019 North Korea–United States Hanoi Summit: Train journey to Vietnam

-Kim Jong-un departed from Pyongyang on February 23, 2019, according to images released by the KCNA news agency.
+Kim Jong Un departed from Pyongyang on February 23, 2019, according to images released by the KCNA news agency.
 The exact itinerary was kept secret.
-The train arrived in Đồng Đăng railway station of the Vietnamese border city of Đồng Đăng on February 26, and Kim Jong-un continued on to Hanoi by car.
+The train arrived in Đồng Đăng railway station of the Vietnamese border town of Đồng Đăng on February 26, and Kim Jong Un continued on to Hanoi by car.

-Some experts analyzed Kim's motive for choosing to take a train instead of flying: Kim had wanted to follow Kim Il-sung, who had also traveled to Vietnam through China by railway in 1958.
+Some experts analyzed Kim's motive for choosing to take a train instead of flying: Kim had wanted to follow Kim Il Sung, who had also traveled to Vietnam through China by railway in 1958.

 Meeting location

 Locations considered

 Bloomberg and the South Korean newspaper Munhwa Ilbo anticipated the location of the second Trump–Kim Summit to be Hanoi, due to Vietnam maintaining good diplomatic relations with both North Korea and the United States.
 During the 2019 State of the Union Address, Trump announced Vietnam as the host of the second meeting between the two leaders.